AnyECG: Foundational Models for Multitask Cardiac Analysis in Real-World Settings: Introduction

 Sequence models, such as large language models, developed using large-scale data in the wild have shown significant advantages in learning robust representations and demonstrated robustness in downstream tasks.
-However, adapting sequence model pre-training approaches to ECG data in real-world settings poses unique challenges: \textbf{(1) Heterogeneity:} real-world ECG signals vary in length, sampling rate, and the number of channels due to differences in devices and scenarios.
-A unified model (\textit{e.g.}, with fixed tokenizer settings) is needed to effectively manage this diversity while maintaining temporal resolution and avoiding the introduction of artifacts. \textbf{(2) Low SNR:} ECG signals inherently have a low SNR, and pathological waveforms are often subtle, making it easy for noise to interfere with the understanding of critical features. \textbf{(3) Demographic shift:} ECG waveforms can vary due to patient demographics (\textit{e.g.}, age, sex, ethnicity).
-For instance, pediatric ECGs differ from adults in disease presentation and heart rate~\citep{chen2024congenital}, and distinct ethnic groups may exhibit unique ECG characteristics~\citep{jain2010diagnostic}, which hinder models from generalizing across diverse populations. \textbf{(4) Implicit rhythm-event association:} The systematic arrangement of rhythm patterns may indicate some cardiac events.
-ECG analysis depends on identifying these rhythm associations and event patterns.
-However, noisy real-world ECG data make it difficult for models to capture sequential relationships, hindering the accurate cardiac event detection.
+However, adapting sequence model pre-training approaches to ECG data in real-world settings poses unique challenges: \textbf{(1) Heterogeneity:} Real-world ECG signals exhibit significant variations in length (seconds to hours), sampling rates (100--1000~Hz), and channel numbers (1--12 leads) across acquisition devices.
+Conventional approaches struggle to reconcile these differences: sampling rate discrepancies fundamentally distort temporal patterns (\textit{e.g.}, a heartbeat spans 4$\times$ fewer samples at 125~Hz vs.\ 500~Hz), while unifying high-resolution long-term signals (\textit{e.g.}, \textgreater86M samples for 24-hour 1000~Hz data) exceeds computational limits of standard architectures.
+Existing methods either ignore these critical variations or impose aggressive downsampling that degrades diagnostically vital features. \textbf{(2) Low SNR:} ECG signals inherently have a low SNR, and pathological waveforms are often subtle, making it easy for noise to interfere with the understanding of critical features.
+Meanwhile, during signal extraction, deep learning models tend to prioritize the extraction of high-frequency signals (such as the QRS complex) while neglecting low-frequency features (such as the ST-T segment), leading to an imbalance in the model's spectral sensitivity.

+\textbf{(3) Demographic shift:} ECG waveforms can vary due to patient demographics (\textit{e.g.}, age, sex, ethnicity).
+For instance, pediatric ECGs differ from adults in disease presentation and heart rate~\cite{chen2024congenital}, and distinct ethnic groups may exhibit unique ECG characteristics~\cite{jain2010diagnostic}, which hinder models from generalizing across diverse populations.